jsilton/jsilton.github.io/_posts/2025-05-28-ai-and-being-human.md

 What is AI teaching you about being human?

----

 *Originally posted on [LinkedIn](https://www.linkedin.com/posts/jsilton_i-thought-i-was-learning-about-ai-turns-activity-7333482966150524928-rZ74/).
-Join the discussion and share your thoughts there.
+Join the discussion and share your thoughts there.*